AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Type:** Integer
 - **Default value:** 60
-- **Description:** Number of days after last study access when the study should be archived
+- **Description:** Number of days after the last study access when the study should be archived.

 ## **auto_archive_max_parallel**

 - **Type:** Integer
 - **Default value:** 5
-- **Description:** Max auto archival tasks in parallel
+- **Description:** Max auto archival tasks in parallel.

 ## **watcher_lock**

 - **Type:** Boolean
 - **Default value:** true
 - **Description:** If false, it will scan without any delay.
-Else, its delay will be the value of the field `watcher_lock_delay`
+Else, its delay will be the value of the field `watcher_lock_delay`.

 ## **watcher_lock_delay**

 - **Type:** Integer
 - **Default value:** 10
-- **Description:** Seconds delay between two scans
+- **Description:** Seconds delay between two scans.

 ## **download_default_expiration_timeout_minutes**

 - **Type:** Integer
 - **Default value:** 1440 (corresponds to 1 day)
 - **Description:** Minutes before your study download will be cleared.
-The value could be less than the default one as an user should download his study pretty soon after the download becomes available.
+The value could be less than the default one as a user should download his study pretty soon after the download becomes available.

 # launcher